kshaba01/parrot-ar-drone/README.md

 # Getting started
 # The following assumes you have access to a Parrot AR Drone 2.0

-# NB I want able to run the API directly from my Windows machine and the instructions recommend a linux based machine; hence I started off by creating a linux VM...
+NB I wasnt able to run the ps drone API and connect to the drone from my Windows machine and the authors instructions recommend a linux based machine; hence I started off by creating a linux VM...

 Step 1: Create a linux virtual machine to connect with the drone